rieljasperapos/3105-backend-design-activity/README.md

 ### **GET /profile/:id**

-Retrives a user with the given id.
+Retrieves a user with the given id.

 - **Headers:**